sudheerj/datastructures-algorithms/src/java1/algorithms/array/twoSum2/TwoSum2.md

 4. If the total is greater than target, decrement the right pointer to decrease the total value as per given target.

-5. If the total is less than target, increment the right pointer to increase the total value as per given target.
+5. If the total is less than target, increment the left pointer to increase the total value as per given target.

 6. Repeat 2-5 steps until the two numbers sum is equal to the target.